helm-charts

 secretKey: gitlab-key.pem

-secretName: currents-api-jwt-token
+secretName: currents-better-auth

 apiInternalToken: